RoboDD/ziniu-cv/index.md

 {% include cv-contact.html %}

-## Research Insterest
+## About

+Research Interst: Robotics and its application, quad-rotors, real-time motion planning and decision making, fault-torlerant control.

-Robotics, Real-time motion planning and decision making.
-I am actively looking for an MPhi./Ph.d. position in autonomous systems, Intelligent machine, Robotics in 2022 fall.
+I am actively looking for an MPhi./Ph.d. opportunity in autonomous systems, Intelligent machine, Robotics in 2022 fall.

 ## Education